Skyfighter64/Audio-Visualizer/README.md

 An audio visualizer for my Raspberry Pi which combines Addressable LEDs and the [CAVA Audio Visualizer](https://github.com/karlstav/cava) by using an Arduino with [ALUP](https://github.com/Skyfighter64/ALUP) and a custom ALSA Configuration.

 # Requirements
+- Spotify Premium access (?)
 - Raspberry Pi to play Audio (any other linux system will probably work)
 - [CAVA Audio Visualizer](https://github.com/karlstav/cava)
 - Audio Loopback device enabled (usually via `sudo modprobe snd-aloop`)
 - Arduino connected via USB and [Arduino-ALUP](https://github.com/Skyfighter64/Arduino-ALUP) configured and running

+## A note on spotify premium and alternative audio sources
+In order to use spotify connect to stream to Raspotify, a Spotify Premium account is required.
+If you want to stream from other audio sources, it is also possible (like bluetooth devices or Raspberry Pi system sounds).
+However, this setup does not include how to set those up.
+If you do, just make sure to set the audio device of the other programs to `pbnrec` in their respective configuration and ignore the Raspotify section.
+Everything else should stay the same.

 # Install
 Use this to clone the repo and also clone the [Python-ALUP](https://github.com/Skyfighter64/Python-ALUP) submodule